-And last but not least, there are also open doors at the great monumental spaces of Malaga such as the monumental complex of the Alcazaba and the Castle of Gibralfaro or the Roman Theatre and its Interpretation Centre.
+- And last but not least, there are also open doors at the great monumental spaces of Malaga: Such as the Alcazaba and the Castle of Gibralfaro or the Roman Theatre and its Interpretation Centre.

-Most of these sites not only open their doors free of charge to visitors, but also offer guided tours in different languages throughout the day.
+Most of these sites not only open their doors free of charge to visitors.
+They also offer guided tours in different languages throughout the day.

 World Tourism Day in the province of Malaga

-The different municipalities in the province are also organising activities such as guided tours of museums, old quarters and sites of special interest.
+The different municipalities in the province are also organising activities.
+There are guided tours of museums, old quarters and sites of special interest.

-More information on the official website of Antequera Tourism.
+- Further information at the official site Antequera Tourism.

-In Ronda you can enjoy various activities such as cultural routes, craft markets, olive oil tastings and visits to wineries.
+In Ronda you can enjoy various activities: Cultural routes, craft markets, olive oil tastings and visits to wineries.

-More information on the official website of Tourism of Ronda.
+- More information on the official website of Ronda Tourism.

-Mijas usually offers various flamenco shows and gastronomic tastings, as well as an equestrian show.
+Mijas usually offers various flamenco shows and gastronomic tastings.
+There is as well as an equestrian show.

 In Nerja there are usually activities in the Balcón de Europa, with parades and exhibitors with gastronomic and artisan products.

-More information on the Facebook page of Turismo de Nerja.
+- More information on the Facebook page Nerja Tourism.